 Traffic Pimps is the newly re-branded adult affiliate program formerly known as Cherry Pimps.
 Affiliates should be heartened to learn that this is not just a change in name alone, either.
-Affiliates already familiar with the program may notice that the list of sites for promotion has been pared down, though several new niche sites with the XXX TLD have been added.
+Affiliates already familiar with the program may notice that the list of sites for promotion has been pared down, though several new niche sites with the XXX TLD have been added – and since removed.
 But what we were most pleased to see was a drastic improvement of their promotional tool updates with regularly added hosted galleries and downloadable content.
 Notice the use of the past tense?
 Unfortunately, we have since seen the promotional tool updates come to a screeching halt – again – as well as the removal of any video clips previously provided for affiliate promotion.
-[Review updated 02/29/2020]
+[Review updated 11/22/2020]

 About the Traffic Pimps Program